fbpx

 Landowners

-Splitters Creek flows through private land with smaller blocks (2 – 5Ha), however there are some sections in the East that flow through larger parcels of agricultural land and some small crown land or reserve frontages.
+Splitters Creek flows through private land of generally smaller blocks (2-5ha), however there are some sections in the east that flow through larger parcels of agricultural land and some small Crown land or reserve frontages.

 Generally, there is significant variation in the management of the Creek with some parts degraded due to clearing from rural residential / lifestyle living.

-The management practices of the landowners and the biodiversity of the creek are yet to be determined.
-The status of the Creek in relation to the birdlife, animals and freshwater eco-systems supported by the creek have not been documented previously.
+The management practices of the landowners and the biodiversity of the creek are poorly documented.
+The status of the Creek in relation to the birdlife, animals and freshwater eco-systems it supports have not been documented previously.

-The project aims to show that Splitters Creek should be valued as a creek line with valuable vegetation and a significant ecosystem.
+The project aim was to show that Splitters Creek should be recognised as a creek line with valuable vegetation and a significant ecosystem.

 In times of heavy rain or extended rain periods, Splitters Creek floods, inundating roads from St Vincents Road to Bennett’s Road.